-Roslyn Bernstein is a professor emerita of journalism and creative writing at Baruch College of the City University of New York (CUNY).
-She is the founding director of the Sidney Harman Writer-in-Residence Program at Baruch College. (www.baruch.cuny.edu/wsas/harman).
-She is the co-author with the architect Shael Shapiro of Illegal Living: 80 Wooster Street and the Evolution of SoHo, published by the Jonas Mekas Foundation. (www.illegalliving.com) Her book, Boardwalk Stories, (www.blueeftpress.com) is a collection of 14 linked tales set in the years 1950 to 1970.
+She is the co-author with the architect Shael Shapiro of <em>Illegal Living: 80 Wooster Street and the Evolution of SoHo</em>, published by the Jonas Mekas Foundation. (<a href="http://www.illegalliving.com" target="_hplink">www.illegalliving.com</a>) Her book, <em>Boardwalk Stories</em>, (<a href="http://www.blueeftpress.com" target="_hplink">www.blueeftpress.com</a>) is a collection of 14 linked tales set in the years 1950 to 1970.
 She is currently working on a novel set in Jerusalem in 1961 during the Adolf Eichmann trial.
-Bernstein has reported on arts and culture from around the globe for such print publications as the New York Times, Newsday, the Village Voice, New York Magazine, Parents, Artnews, and the Columbia Journalism Review, and for such online publications as Tablet, Artslant, Tikkun, and Guernica.